xhydrahx/.config/README.md

 * Stterm
 * Dmenu

-This setup mainly uses the colors from zenbones theme from neovim.
+This setup mainly uses the rose-pine colorscheme